mcaceresb/gre-cli-words/essay-tips.md

     - NO passive voice.

 5. Be sure to READ THE PROMPT!
 It will likely include a directive and you should be responding to that directive.

-In case you're curious I got a 5.5 (I would bet my 5 was in the issue essay) so take that part with a bigger grain of salt!